awsdocs/aws-cost-management-user-guide/doc_source/budgets-create.md

 1. Review your budget settings, and choose **Create**\.

 **Important**
 When you finish creating a budget with Amazon SNS notifications, Amazon SNS sends a confirmation email to the email addresses that you specify\.
 The subject line is **AWS Notification \- Subscription Confirmation**\.
-A recipient must choose **Confirm subscription** in the confirmation email to begin receiving notifications\. <a name="reservation-budget"></a>
+A recipient must choose **Confirm subscription** in the confirmation email to begin receiving notifications\.

+## Creating a Reservation Budget<a name="create-reservation-budget"></a>

+Use this procedure to create a budget for RI utilization or RI coverage\.<a name="reservation-budget"></a>

 **To create a reservation budget**

-Use this procedure to create a budget for RI utilization or RI coverage\.

 1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/home\#/](https://console.aws.amazon.com/billing/home)\.